-The first night home for many new puppy owners can be a nightmare of howling, whimpering, whining, and accidents.
+The first night home for many new puppy owners can be a nightmare of crying, whimpering, whining, and accidents.

 Puppies cry in their crates at night, especially at first.
 How can we crate train a puppy at night so that it’s not traumatic for the puppy or for us?